I originally did this report for Ari’s Take. Everything is current and has been fact checked by every company.

 ISRC codes are identification codes encoded into the digital files (and in your CD – you should send these codes to your mastering engineer) that helps with tracking and charting.
 To register with Soundscan you need a UPC code.
 UPC bar codes are also necessary if you want to sell your CD/Vinyl in stores.

-Mastering engineers like to encode the CD with the ISRC and UPC codes before sending the CD to replication.
+Some mastering engineers like to encode the CD with the ISRC and UPC codes before sending the CD to replication.
 This ensures that all digital files will be encoded properly and chart accurately.
 Not being able to get the codes before you are able to upload the masters inhibits tracking.
+That being said, with sonic recognition software coming out and very few people importing CDs anymore, it’s not super necessary to encode the CD with these codes anymore, so don’t let this be the deciding factor on who you choose.

 It’s free and super simple to do.
 Go to http://titlereg.soundscan.com/soundscantitlereg/ to do this.
 All digital retailers report their sales to Soundscan for chart placement.
 By registering your UPC on the Soundscan website it insures that the sales are tracked to the proper release (and artist).
 If your physical CDs are sold in physical stores (remember those?), those stores will report their sales as well based on your UPC code.
 Worth noting that Ditto’s “Chart Breaker Package” registers for worldwide charts (not just Soundscan).